8aconGod/Resume/resume.md

 - Javascript, HTML, Python, C++
 - Vulnerability assessment tools (Nikto, Wireshark)
 - Knowledge of programming and scripting for development of security tools and industry frameworks
+- Bug Bounty and Capture the Flag events

 ### __Certifications__